Skip to main content

 Not part of runtime supervision today:

-• LINE, DingTalk, Signal, IRC, iMessage / BlueBubbles, Nostr, Tlon, Twitch, and similar outbound-only surfaces
+• Outbound-only surfaces: Email, Slack, Discord, Teams, Google Chat, Mattermost, Nextcloud Talk, Synology Chat, DingTalk, Signal, IRC, iMessage / BlueBubbles, Nostr, Tlon, Twitch, and similar direct-send integrations

-If a surface is outbound-only, it should stay documented as outbound-only instead of being described as if it joins the same reply-loop supervisor.
+If a surface is standalone native-serve or outbound-only, it should stay documented that way instead of being described as if it joins the same reply-loop supervisor.
+The supervision grouping describes current runtime ownership, not every catalog implementation-status nuance.

 Channel-Account Selectors

-Use repeatable --channel-account <CHANNEL=ACCOUNT> selectors when you want to pin a specific account for a runtime-backed channel family.
+Use repeatable --channel-account <CHANNEL=ACCOUNT> selectors when you want to pin a specific account for a gateway-supervised channel family.
 Rules that matter:

 • feishu=work is valid, and lark=work is the accepted alias for the same Feishu family.